cristipaslaru/carAssembly/README.md

  Station - an abstract class that is extend by all the stations Chain - return next station.
+ NoSpecsException - throwing when we don't receive specs

 Execution:
   - No java main.